 Construction Damage Kills Trees

-Construction Damage is any injury that occurs to a tree during or because of any construction process including demolition, site preparation, or building.
+Construction Damage is any injury that occurs to a tree during or because of any construction process, including demolition, site preparation, or building.

 Trunk and Canopy Damage

 Trunk and canopy damage is evident and promptly noticed by the property owner.
-In some extreme cases, construction damage is severe enough trees may die almost immediatelyBroken branches or scrapes/missing bark on the trunk are telltale signs of past construction activity (Figure 1).
-Usually trees will recover from these types of injuries if they are small, however, each wound allows microscopic decay organisms to enter the tree creating a potential for future problems.
-Construction equipment striking the tree and damaging the cambium layer on more than 50% of the tree can be a cause of rapid death.
+In some extreme cases, construction damage is severe enough that trees may die almost immediately.
+Broken branches or scrapes/missing bark on the trunk are telltale signs of past construction activity (Figure 1).
+Usually, trees will recover from these types of injuries if they are small; however, each wound allows microscopic decay organisms to enter the tree, creating a potential for future problems.
+Construction equipment striking the tree and damaging the cambium layer on more than 50% of the tree’s circumference can cause rapid death.

 Root Damage